-Dr. Thomas Geagan is an internist in Wareham, MA.
-He is in-network for Medicaid insurance.
+Dr. Thomas Geagan's area of specialization is general internal medicine.
 Dr. Geagan graduated from Tufts University School of Medicine.
-He has received the following distinction: Fellow of the American College of Physicians.
-He is accepting new patients.
+He accepts Medicaid insurance.
+He has received professional recognition including the following: Fellow of the American College of Physicians.
+He is open to new patients.

 Conditions / Treatments

 Medicare Patient Conditions